empulse-gmbh/elasticsearchtest/README.md

 #Service explanation
 We tried two different implementations using spring-data-elasticsearch: Criterias and QueryBuilders.

+Criteria queries are only for simple cases and are not approriate for nested queries!

 Additionally we used Spring Java Configuration which starts an embedded Elasticsearch instance.

 Just run the JUnit test FoodTruckServiceImplTest.